Computably totally disconnected locally compact groups: More on the equivalences of notions of computable presentation

 \lapf For oracle $g$, given input $V$ check whether $m(g,V) = s(g)$.
 If so output $1$, otherwise $0$. \end{proof}

-We next provide an upper bound on the complexity of the scale function.
-We say that a function $\Psi: [T] \to \NN$ is \emph{computably approximable from above} if there is a computable function $\Theta: [T] \times \NN \to \NN$ such that $\Theta(f ,r) \ge \Theta(f ,r+1)$ for each $f\in[T],r\in \NN$, and \bc $\Psi(f)= k $ iff $\lim_r \Theta(f ,r) =k$. \ec \begin{fact} The scale function is computably approximable from above. \end{fact} \begin{proof} Let $\Theta(f,r)$ be the minimum value of $m(f,s)$ over all $s \le r$. \end{proof} The following example is well-known (\cite[Example 2]{Willis:17}); we include it to show that our framework is adequate as a general background for case-based approaches used in earlier works. \begin{example}[with Stephan Tornier] For $d \ge 3$, the scale function on $\Aut(T_d)$ in the computable presentation of \cref{ex:Td} is computable. \end{example} \begin{proof} An automorphism $g$ of $T_d$ has exactly one of three types (see \cite{Figa.Nebbia:91}): \begin{enumerate} \item $g$ fixes a vertex $v$: then $s(g)= 1$ because $g$ preserves the stabilizer of $v$, which is a compact open subgroup.
+We next provide a fact restricting the complexity of the scale function.
+We say that a function $\Psi: [T] \to \NN$ is \emph{computably approximable from above} if there is a computable function $\Theta: [T] \times \NN \to \NN$ such that $\Theta(f ,r) \ge \Theta(f ,r+1)$ for each $f\in[T],r\in \NN$, and \bc $\Psi(f)= k $ iff $\lim_r \Theta(f ,r) =k$. \ec \begin{fact} The scale function is computably approximable from above. \end{fact} \begin{proof} Let $\Theta(f,r)$ be the minimum value of $m(f,s)$ over all $s \le r$. \end{proof} The following example is well-known (\cite[Example 2]{Willis:17}); we include it to show that our framework is adequate as a general background for case-based approaches to computability for t.d.l.c.\ groups used in earlier works. \begin{example}[with Stephan Tornier] For $d \ge 3$, the scale function on $\Aut(T_d)$ in the computable presentation of \cref{ex:Td} is computable. \end{example} \begin{proof} An automorphism $g$ of $T_d$ has exactly one of three types (see \cite{Figa.Nebbia:91}): \begin{enumerate} \item $g$ fixes a vertex $v$: then $s(g)= 1$ because $g$ preserves the stabilizer of $v$, which is a compact open subgroup.

-\item $g$ inverts an edge: then $s(g)= 1$ because $g$ preserves the the set-wise stabilizer of the set of endpoints of this edge.
+\item $g$ inverts an edge: then $s(g)= 1$ because $g$ preserves the set-wise stabilizer of the set of endpoints of this edge.

-\item $g$ translates along a geodesic (a subset of $T_d$ that is a homogeneous tree of degree $2$): then $s(g) = (d-1)^\ell $ where $\ell$ is the length.
+\item $g$ translates along an axis (a subset of $T_d$ that is a homogeneous tree of degree $2$): then $s(g) = (d-1)^\ell $ where $\ell$ is the length.
 To see this, for $\ell=1$ one uses as a minimizing subgroup the compact open subgroup of automorphisms that fix two given adjacent vertices on the axis.
-For $\ell>1 $ one uses that $s(r^k)= s(r)^k$ for each $k$ and $r \in \Aut(T_d)$; see again~\cite{Willis:94}. \end{enumerate} The oracle machine with oracle a path corresponding to $g \in \Aut(T_d)$ searches, in parallel, for a witness for (1), a witness for (2), or a sufficiently long piece of the axis in (3) so that the shift becomes visible.
+For $\ell>1 $ one uses that $s(r^k)= s(r)^k$ for each $k$ and $r \in \Aut(T_d)$; see again~\cite{Willis:94}. \end{enumerate} The oracle machine, with a path corresponding to $g \in \Aut(T_d)$ as an oracle, searches in parallel for a witness to (1), a witness to (2), and a sufficiently long piece of the axis in (3) so that the shift becomes visible.
 It then outputs the corresponding value of the scale. \end{proof}